 Now, with your clay knife and your fingers, you can smooth down the shapes.

-You can now go in and add your final details.
-Remember things like the toes and fingers, muscle formation, eyes and the texture of the rock The Thinker is sat on.
+You can now add your final details.
+Remember things like the toes and fingers, muscle formation, eyes and the texture of the rock The Thinker is sitting on.

 Allow your sculpture to dry.

 Once dry, you can apply a layer of dark green paint with a brush and then dab on a lighter green with a sponge.
 This paint effect will reflect the colour and textures of the original sculpture.

 The Thinker, Rodin's most famous sculpture, is iconic and instantly recognisable.
 Its head-on-hand pose can be adapted and changed in order to create work inspired by the artist.